xin-peng/Virtual_reality_env_SHM/README.md

 # A Virtual Reality Environment for Developing and Testing Autonomous UAV-based Structural Inspection
 This documentation is an instruction to help users to create a virtual reality environment for developing and testing autonomous UAV-based structural inspection algorithm.
+In this platform, user can control single or multiple UAV with different types of sensors.
 ## Reference
 Peng, X., Su, G., Chen, Z., Sengupta, R. (2023).
 A Virtual Reality Environment for Developing and Testing Autonomous UAV-Based Structural Inspection.
 In: Rizzo, P., Milazzo, A. (eds) European Workshop on Structural Health Monitoring.
 EWSHM 2022.
 Lecture Notes in Civil Engineering, vol 254.
 Springer, Cham. https://doi.org/10.1007/978-3-031-07258-1_54
 ## Dependencies